-A few years ago, I purchased some carpet cleaner for pet stain removal from our local Petco store that promised to take out pet stains and odor.
+A few years ago, I purchased carpet cleaner for pet stain removal from our local Petco store that promised to take out pet stains and odor.
 We had just gotten our new puppy and she had accidents pretty much everywhere during her housebreaking training.
 Of course the day came when we ran out of that little red miracle bottle.
 There’s never a good time to run out of something like that as you don’t let puppy accidents sit on the carpet until your next trip to the store.

 I actually found a few different recipes during my search.
 Some used baking soda instead of washing soda but the general consensus on those sites was that the washing soda worked better than the baking soda on stains.
 Some recipes called for both and all were natural or organic.
-You can search online if you want to try other recipes, but here is the one I used and it worked well as a laundry booster.
+You can search online if you want to try other homemade Oxiclean recipes, but here is the one I used and it worked well as a laundry booster.

 Homemade DIY Pet Stain Removal Recipe

 Here’s how to make your own pet stain remover.

 - 1 cup water

 Mix water, washing soda and peroxide together and pour in spray bottle.
 That’s it.
 Be sure to spray or test an area of your carpet before putting on stain as discoloration can occur on some carpets.
 Let sit on sprayed area over night.